 1.2 Providing Service.
 The Cooperative shall provide electric power per the Cooperative’s specifications to a single Service Point as determined by the Cooperative, in its discretion, in accordance with these Service Requirements guidelines.
 The Service Point means the point where the Cooperative’s electric distribution service connects with the outside disconnect of the Member owned facilities.
-In the case where the interconnection with a Member has several services from the interconnection point (e.g. barn, shop, yard light, garage, etc.), the Service Point is the service to the Member’s principle electric load, for a residential service this is typically the residence.
+In the case where the interconnection with a Member has several services from the interconnection point (e.g. barn, shop, yard light, garage, etc.), the Service Point is the service to the Member’s principle electric For a residential service this is typically the residence.

 1.3 Service Point Determination.
 The Cooperative will work with the Member in determining the Service Point; however, the Cooperative has the exclusive discretion to determine the location of any point of interconnection between the facilities of the Cooperative and the Member.
 The Cooperative will take into consideration safety, cost, and convenience to the Cooperative and to the Member in determining the Service

 1.5 Extension of Facilities.
 The Member shall pay, as determined by the Cooperative, aid to construction for all electric facilities from the public right-of-way to the Service Point as may be requested by the

-- A written agreement shall be entered into between Member and the Cooperative for all costs of construction for electric facilities under terms and conditions approved by the Board of Directors.
-The Cooperative has no obligation to construct facilities beyond the public right-of-way unless by written agreement with a Member pursuant to the provisions of these Service Requirements.
+- A written agreement shall be entered into between Member and the Cooperative for all costs of construction for electric facilities under terms and conditions approved by the Board of The Cooperative has no obligation to construct facilities beyond the public right-of-way unless by written agreement with a Member pursuant to the provisions of these Service Requirements.

 1.7 Rights-of-Way and Easements for Facilities.
-As determined by the Cooperative, Members shall, without cost to the Cooperative, grant a right-of-way or easement for Cooperative facilities across or on property owned and controlled by a Member for the purpose of supplying electrical power and related services to the Members.
-The right-of-way or easement shall be granted by the property owner to the Cooperative in an agreement that shall be recorded with the applicable County Recorder.
+As determined by the Cooperative, Members shall, without cost to the Cooperative, grant a right-of-way or easement for Cooperative facilities across or on property owned and controlled by a Member for the purpose of supplying electrical power and related services to the The right-of-way or easement shall be granted by the property owner to the Cooperative in an agreement that shall be recorded with the applicable County Recorder.
 The Cooperative will not extend facilities on private property unless it has a right-of-way or easement from the owner of the property.

 The Cooperative shall at all times have the right of ingress and egress to the right-of-way or easement for the full and complete use thereof.
 The Cooperative shall also have the right to remove all obstructions that in any manner interfere with the use of the right-of-way or easement and which may interfere with the use and occupation thereof, including, but not limited to, fences, shrubs, brush, trees, structures, and equipment.

 1.8 Ownership and Maintenance of Facilities.
 The Cooperative will own and maintain, under standards, specifications, and requirements as determined by the Cooperative, electric facilities extended beyond the public right-of-way to the Service Point that are constructed pursuant to a member’s contribution in aid of construction unless otherwise

 The Member will own and maintain electric facilities to additional facilities (e.g. barn, shop, yard light, garage, etc.) other than the Service Point.
 At the request of the Member, the Cooperative may perform the maintenance for Member owned facilities at the cost of the Member.

 1.9 Facility Upgrades.
 Upgrades of existing facilities shall be provided for by the Cooperative under standards, specifications, and requirements as determined by the Cooperative.
 The costs of such upgrades, when requested by a Member, shall be paid for by the Member under terms and conditions approved by the Board of Directors.
 The Member shall provide advanced notice to the Cooperative prior to making significant changes to the amount of electrical consumption or prior to changing the electrical character of the electrical load at a service location.
 Advance notice provides the Cooperative time to determine if changes are required to service facilities or to the distribution

 1.10 Relocation of Facilities.
 Relocation of existing facilities, regardless of whether such facilities are located on a Member’s property or on a public right-of-way, shall be provided for by the Cooperative under standards, specifications, and requirements as determined by the Cooperative.
 The costs of such relocation, when requested by a Member, shall be paid for by the Member under terms and conditions approved by the Board of

 1.11 Unused or Idle Services.
 The Cooperative reserves the right to remove any facilities that have not been used for one year.
 Generally, services may remain unused or idle for 12 months.
 After 12 months, the Member will be assessed the Customer Charge for the following 12 months or the service will be removed.

 - February of each year, the Cooperative will notify in writing Members with services that have been unused or idle for the previous 12

 - Beginning with the April billing cycle, unused or idle services will be assessed the monthly Customer Charge for the applicable rate class for the following 12

 - The Cooperative will remove unused or idle services at the request of a Member at no charge.
 Once an unused or idle service is removed, provisions of Section 1.5 Extension of Facilities and Section 1.12 Irrigation Pump Connections and Moves will apply.

-- Member is responsible for aid to construction under terms of Section 1.5 Extension of Facilities.
+- Member is responsible for aid to construction under terms of Section 5 Extension of Facilities.